WATonomous/wato_monorepo/docs/dev/how_to_dev.md

 ### 3.1 watod2
 This script does not change regardless of any changes.
 Only people editing this script is Infra.

-### 3.2 dev_config.sh
+### 3.2 watod2-setup-env.sh
 This script is ran by `watod2` to setup all of the environment variables.
 YOU NEED TO ADD SOME NEW ENVIRONEMENT VARIABLES OF YOUR OWN IN ORDER FOR YOUR CODE TO WORK WITH `watod2`.
-In the `dev_config.sh` there are 2 sections with which you need to add things.
+In the `watod2-setup-env.sh` there are 2 sections with which you need to add things.

 #### 3.2.1 Images
-Under the `images` section of the `dev_config.sh`...
+Under the `images` section of the `watod2-setup-env.sh`...

 ```bash
 ## --------------------------- Images -------------------------------